 - Do you want to count the total or net carbs of your keto foods and low carb recipes?

 If you have no idea what that means, fear not, we’ll delve into that below.

 So, here are the facts so you can make the best decision for you!

 Carb Counting Facts

-You can calculate how many carbs in a day based on percentages, grams, or calories — here’s a little clarity on exactly what that means:
+You can calculate how many carbs per day based on percentages, grams, or calories — here’s a little clarity on exactly what that means:

 Grams + Calories